-How do we know the figures in the Einsatzgruppen reports about the number of Jews murdered are reliable?
+How do we know the number of victims in the Einsatzgruppen reports is reliable?

 Holocaust deniers claim:

 The facts are:

-It is true that the Einsatzgruppen’s Operational Situation Reports of the Einsatzgruppen contain typographical errors and duplications, but none of these errors rises to questioning the overall validity of the total number of Jews murdered.
+It is true that the Einsatzgruppen’s Operational Situation Reports contain some typographical errors and duplications.
+However, none of these minor errors have led reliable scholars to question the overall total number of Jews murdered by the Einsatzgruppen.
 In the case of Simferopol, R.T.
-Paget’s “analysis” that only 300 Jews were murdered in Simferopol was a defense strategy for his client and is not supported by the evidence which indisputably shows that 10,000 Jews were murdered in Simferopol in December 1941.
+Paget’s “analysis,” that only 300 Jews were murdered in Simferopol, was a defense strategy for his client.
+The claim is not supported by the evidence, which indisputably shows that 10,000 Jews were murdered in Simferopol in December 1941.

-David Irving, who the High Court in London in 2000 declared to be a Holocaust denier, racist and anti-Semite, asserts about the Einsatzgruppen reports overall: “I don’t trust the statistics they [the OSRs] contain . . .
+David Irving, who the High Court in London in 2000 declared to be a Holocaust denier, racist, and antisemite, claims regarding the Einsatzgruppen reports: “I don’t trust the statistics they [the OSRs] contain . . .
 Statistics like this are meaningless . . . it is possible that at the time some overzealous SS officer decided to put in a fictitious figure in order to do Heinrich Himmler a favor.”

-Mark Weber, an American Holocaust denier, provides an example of the alleged exaggerations, claiming that one particular incident, in which the Germans executed 10,000 Jews in Simferopol, Crimea, was “grossly exaggerated.”
-Weber cites the work of “historian” R.T.
-Paget, who found that the Simferopol massacre figure was “quite impossible” and that there was only one incident on November 16, 1941 in which “the numbers involved could not have been more than about 300.
+Mark Weber, an American Holocaust denier, provides an example of the alleged exaggerations.
+Like Paget, Weber claims that one particular incident, the execution of 10,000 Jews in Simferopol, Crimea, was “grossly exaggerated.”
+Weber cites Paget’s work, who suggests that the Simferopol massacre figures were “quite impossible.”
+Rather, according to Paget and Weber, there was only one incident on November 16, 1941, in which “the numbers involved could not have been more than about 300.
 These 300 were probably not exclusively Jews but a miscellaneous collection of people who were being held on suspicion of resistance activity.”

 Are there legitimate concerns about the reliability of the Einsatzgruppen reports?